DhruvKikan/Neo-Tech-PDFParser/instructions/setup-steps.md

 Install screen (if not already installed):

-''' console\
+'''console
-sudo apt-get install screen
+sudo apt-get install screen\
 '''\
 Start a new screen session: